The Spoons Diagnosis Fund

 Here's the actual math:

 The 40% applies to after-tax income above a $48,000/year sustainability floor ($4,000/month).
-Below that floor, I keep everything — because a founder who goes broke funds zero diagnoses.
-At projected income levels, this floor becomes irrelevant quickly.
+Below that floor, I keep everything — because if I put all of my money towards this fund, I won't be able to fund any diagnosis.
+Under these current projections as an example, this floor matters mainly in the early stage.
 It exists for the early months when Spoons is most vulnerable income-wise.

 The Mission